 In North Carolina, however, you are barred from recovering legal damages if you contributed to the accident or your own injuries in any way.
 For this reason, it is critical to contest any false information in a police report and counter any narratives that you share blame for what happened to you.
 Our attorneys will search thoroughly for evidence proving that the driver was entirely at fault for causing the accident.

-We Are Personally Invested In The Cause Of Bicycle Safety
+We Are Personally Invested In Bicycle Safety

 While our attorneys are passionate advocates for all injury victims, we have an especially strong personal connection to the cause of bicyclist safety.
 We love to ride for health and recreation, and our attorneys have participated in numerous local marathons and charitable fundraising rides.